AlexShan2008/eslint-config-airbnb-ts-prettier/README.md

 # eslint-config-airbnb-ts-prettier

-This package provides a out of box ESLint config based on Airbnb's ESLint config with TypeScript and Prettier support.
+This package provides a out of the box ESLint config based on Airbnb's ESLint config with TypeScript and Prettier support.

 ## Install